 In an agreement between Marlborough District Council and Auckland UniServices Limited, dated 25 January 1997, Auckland UniServices Ltd, was engaged to establish and report on a shoreline monitoring programme in Tory Channel and Queen Charlotte Sound.
 Initially, the programme was for three years, involving six sets of surveys.
 Progress reports were provided every six months (following a survey of shoreline profiles), concluding with a final report in December 1999.
 The programme was then extended through to April 2002 with a further five surveys, concluding with a final report following the April 2002.
 A contract for a further two surveys (November 2002 and April 2003) was negotiated in late 2002.
 In November 2003 a new contract was negotiated with James Cook University, Australia for the analysis of surveys in November 2003, April 2004, November 2004, April 2005, November 2005 and April 2006, concluding with a summary report, following Dr Kevin Parnell's move to that University.
-This is that summary report.
+In February 2007, an extension to the contract provided for the analysis of surveys undertaken in November 2006, April 2007, November 2007, April 2008, November 2008 and April 2009, followed by a summary report (this document).